One of our in-country missionaries wrote this about Jariya and the acid attacked women.

 They each tell themselves that this wouldn't have happened were they not poor, or had they had a father who protected them, or had they had more personal value.
 So the scarring is not just an exposure of the shame of the event, but the exposure of who they are that such a thing could have happened to them.
 It "proves" that they are somehow worthless, expendable, unloved, unvalued. "

 Trades of Hope is so excited to be partnering with women in Cambodia!
 Many of these women have been the victims of a heart wrenching and awful practice called 'acid attack.'
 Because of this, many of them live in shame of what has been done to them.
-Through Trades of Hope, many of these women have been able to start a business creating beautiful hats and Christmas ornaments for us!

 One of the women, Jariya, has become a leader in her community, and she helps other acid attacked women earn an income and a better life.
 Her work has given her hope for a future!
 She has already added many women to her business and they are so excited for this opportunity.
 Please take the time to read Jariya's story below.